ASCII13/BotClub/README.en-US.md

 4. Run `npm run serve` for preview and debug.

 ## Major Update Log
+### 2022-11-10
+Support dark mode(Some pop-up windows are not adapted, such as: The dialog of create todo, the tooltip of double check.
+Because I will optimize the parts and adapte it later.)

 ### 2021-10-18
-Refactor login and register, improve user interface
+Refactor login and register, improve user interface.

 ### 2021-07-06
-Add notifications
+Add notifications.

 ### 2021-01-05
 You can see popular searches when focus search-bar.